 A year or two ago, I finished up My Series of Monster Guides by posting a terrible article about the Jersey Devil I had carelessly dashed off in an afternoon.
 This has always bothered me.
-Surely this was no way to treat a mildly entertaining series of guides about monsters.
+Surely this was no way to treat a possibly somewhat-entertaining series of guides about monsters.
 There had to be another way.
 And then it dawned on me: There WAS another way.
 I could continue to write pointless and sort of crappy guides about various types of monsters!
 So that’s what I did.

 So I hope you’ll join me for this look at Medusas and Minotaurs (part [?] of a [?] part series).
 Thank you and thank you.